-One of the greatest powers of the FirstUp platform is publish once, reach everywhere - mobile, web, intranets, digital signage, email, and more!
+One of the greatest powers of the Firstup platform is publish once, reach everywhere - mobile, web, intranets, digital signage, email, and more!

 With reach everywhere publishing, a single cover image needs to look good on very different devices.
-Mobile phones, web browsers, digital signs, email templates, embedded amplifiers, can have dramatically different sized spaces to display images.
+Mobile phones, web browsers, digital signs, email templates, embedded Microapps, can have dramatically different sized spaces to display images.
 We know that the way content appears reflects on you as a communicator.
 To help you look your best, we leverage smart image cropping for cover images to keep images centered on the focal point - such as a face.

 Viewing Article Preview in Web Experience - Smart Cropping Shows Faces